jason-whitted/tdl-syncpromise-parser/docs/Parse.string.md

 ```

 #### Resolve/Reject
-- `'Required'` - If the value is `null`, `undefined` or empty string the SyncPromise will reject with 'Required' or resolve with `NaN` depending on if it is configured as required.
+- `'Required'` - If the value is `null`, `undefined` or empty string the SyncPromise will reject with 'Required' or resolve with `""` depending on if it is configured as required.
 - `'Invalid'` - If the value is not a string the SyncPromise should reject as 'Invalid'.
 - `'Too Short'` - If the length of value is less than the configured minLength the SyncPromise should reject as 'Too Short'.
 - `'Too High'` - If the length of value is more than the configured maxLength the SyncPromise should reject as 'Too Long'.